testem/testem/CONTRIBUTING.md

 On Unix do

     tests/integration/browser_tests.sh

 and on Windows do

     tests/integration/browser_tests.bat

 Coding Style
 ------------

 This is where I am going deviate from the norm.
-I am a *semicolon-less*, kind of guy.
+I like writing *semicolon-less* Javascript.
 It is unconventional, but there's is a method to the madness.
 To master this style of Javascript, read [mir.aculo.us's article for the short version](http://mir.aculo.us/2012/04/16/writing-semicolon-less-javascript-the-for-people-who-want-to-get-stuff-done-edition/) or [inimino's for the long version](http://inimino.org/~inimino/blog/javascript_semicolons). *You are not required to follow my coding style though.* The only principles you should follow are

 1. Have fun.
 2. Be thoughtful of others.